koush/Superuser/README.md

 You will not need to change the package name as described above.
 Superuser will simply go into the com.android.settings package.

-First, in a product makefile, specify the following:
+First, in a product makefile (like vendor/cm/config/common.mk), specify the following:

 ```
 SUPERUSER_EMBEDDED :+ true